BecCowley/Mquest/README.md

 1) Clone git repository with Mquest files: https://github.com/BecCowley/Mquest.git
 2) Set up the CONFIG.m file with correct paths for your system before loading Mquest.
 3) Install additional files.
-Here is a link to get all the files you need to get Mquest working https://drive.google.com/drive/folders/1tmLg7BL_dsIYALVQIHmhJ53DOWjcD8tZ?usp=sharing
+Here is a link to get all the files you need to get Mquest working: https://drive.google.com/drive/folders/1tmLg7BL_dsIYALVQIHmhJ53DOWjcD8tZ?usp=sharing

 Unzip the files from the link and put them in the following directories :
-UserSettings/calls.txt
+•	UserSettings/calls.txt
-UserSettings/CONFIG.m
+•	UserSettings/CONFIG.m
-UserSettings/ships.txt
+•	UserSettings/ships.txt
-UserSettings/uniqueid.mat
+•	UserSettings/uniqueid.mat
-CARSatlas/temperature_Argo_2006_Jan2019.nc
+•	CARSatlas/temperature_Argo_2006_Jan2019.nc
-Bathymetry/terrainbase.nc
+•	Bathymetry/terrainbase.nc

 4) Set the Matlab paths to include the folder that contains your Mquest code.